 The CSAC Meeting

-A student who is dissatisfied with the decision of the FSAC may appeal, on grounds, to the CSAC within 5 working days of the outcome of the appeal to FSAC.
-As with FSAC, if it is not clear that the student has presented sufficient evidence and / or a sufficiently compelling case, the appeal will be considered in accordance with the Sifting/Review process.
+A student who is dissatisfied with the decision of the FSAC may appeal, on grounds, to the CSAC within 5 working days of being sent the outcome of the appeal to FSAC.
+As with the FSAC process, if it is not clear that the student has presented sufficient evidence and / or a sufficiently compelling case, the appeal will be considered in accordance with the Sifting/Review process.

 The student will be invited to present their appeal at a meeting of the CSAC.
 Where possible, this meeting will take place in person.

-The CSAC may request the Chair of the FSAC (or nominee) to attend the meeting, or to provide a written response to the student’s appeal.
-The CSAC may also require a representative of the relevant School to attend the meeting to provide information relating to the course, student performance and the Board of Examiners decision.
+The CSAC may request the Chair of the FSAC (or nominee) and/or a School Representative to attend the meeting, or to provide a written response to the student’s appeal.
 If the Chair of the FSAC (or nominee) or the School representative is unable to attend, the CSAC may proceed in their absence.

-Academic Affairs will inform the student and staff member of the date and time of the appeal hearing, normally at least five working days in advance of the CSAC hearing, and will attempt to schedule the appeals from each School together.
-However, due to a number of factors Academic Affairs may not have the flexibility to move the times of appeal hearings.
+The Appeals, Conduct and Complaints team will inform the student and staff member of the date and time of the appeal hearing, normally at least five working days in advance of the CSAC hearing, and will attempt to schedule appeals from each School together.
+However, due to a number of factors the team may not have the flexibility to move the times of appeal hearings.
 Many factors must be taken into account when scheduling appeals, such as the composition of Committees and the availability of members.
-The co-operation and patience of all staff is therefore appreciated.
+The co-operation and patience of all staff is hugely appreciated.

 Where the time between the first and second attempts at an examination/assessment is tight and a student’s progress may be impacted, it may be necessary to convene a CSAC at short notice (for example, between semester two examinations and the August resits).
-Academic Affairs will give as much notice of this as possible.
+The Appeals, Conduct and Complaints team will give as much notice of this as possible.

 -